 On the Upgrade the Windows Operating System page, specify the following settings:

 Upgrade package: Specify the upgrade package that contains the OS upgrade source files.
-Click on Browse option to select the source file.
-Verify that you’ve selected the correct upgrade package by looking at the information in the Properties pane.
+Click on the Browse option to select the source file.

 Product key: Specify the Windows product key for the OS to install.

-Review the selected Upgrade package, Edition index and Product key. click Next.
+Review the selected Upgrade package, Edition index, and Product key.
+Click Next.

-On the Install Applications page, specify the applications to install on the destination computer, and then select Next.
-If you select more than one application, also specify whether the task sequence should continue if the installation of a specific application fails.
+If you select more than one application, specify whether the task sequence should continue if the installation of a specific application fails.

-Review the task sequence details, click Next.
+Review the task sequence details, and click Next.

 The Upgrade Task Sequence is created successfully.